outcomesinsights/nhanes.tools/README.md

 }
 ```

 Below is a way to do a single year using parallel downloading.
 To do all waves in parallel, you need to use the foreach nested loop syntax.
+The code below uses "filenames[1:5]" which will download the first 5 files.
+Just use "filenames" to download all files in the wave.
 ```R
 library(foreach)
 library(doMC)